-• For all loans with an original balance of \$1 million or less, allow a presumption of compliance based on the borrower's certification that the funds were used in accordance with the terms of the program.
+• For all loans with an original balance of \$150,000 or less, allow a presumption of compliance based on the borrower's certification that the funds were used in accordance with the terms of the program.
+S. 4117, introduced by Senators Kevin Cramer and Robert Menendez, would create a presumption of compliance for these loans.
+A House companion bill, H.R.
+7777, was introduced by Reps.
+Chrissy Houlahan and Fred Upton.
+These bills have broad bipartisan support.

 • A presumption of compliance for these borrowers will allow business owners to focus on their businesses and the safety of their employees and customers.
-A threshold of \$1 million for presumed compliance would be consistent with Secretary Mnuchin's intention to focus audit resources on loans in excess of \$2 million.
 Protections against fraud and misrepresentation will still apply.